 The Centre for Appearance Research and 17 European partners were awarded funding from COST to establish a research network to develop Europe-wide research collaborations aimed at tackling physical and psychological consequences of dissatisfaction with appearance.

-CAR researchers led a successful bid to the Leonardo da Vinci scheme and were awarded funding to develop resources to raise awareness in relation to appearance dissatisfaction in vocational trainers and guidance counsellors in 5 European countries.
+CAR researchers led a successful bid to the Leonardo da Vinci programme and were awarded funding to develop resources to raise awareness in relation to appearance dissatisfaction in vocational trainers and guidance counsellors in five European countries.

 The Scar Free Foundation